Skip to end of metadata

 I am not a researcher, but there's a profile page for me.
 How do I get it removed?

-Our process for identifying researchers is imperfect.
+Our process for identifying researchers vs non-research staff is imperfect.
 If you are not a researcher and do not publish, please notify firstname.lastname@example.org and we will shut down both your Publications Management System account and your profile page.

 I am a researcher, but there is no profile page for me.
 How do I get one created?

-Email email@example.com to have your Publications Management Account and profile pages enables.
+Email email@example.com to have your Publications Management Account and profile pages enabled.

 My profile shows few or none of my publications?